 Even specific differentiators such as the color of a plate can be factored into the strategy.
 Many advertisers do this for top-selling individual products.

 The advantage to this strategy is that you can easily and individually target your top sellers.
-Anthony Capetola, Marketing Manager at Sales & Orders adds,
+Anthony Capetola, Marketing Manager at Sales & Orders adds.

 “It is with this structure and only this structure that you can bid uniquely on each individual product, separate the real converters from wasteful spending, and discover hidden sales via a pretty much unknown attribution model in Google Shopping.